WizzardSK/gameflix/README.md

 AMD64 version also supports zipped libraries for Atari 800, Amstrad CPC and ZX Spectrum.

 ## Usage - Recalbox
 For Recalbox, you need to copy [custom.sh](recalbox/share/system/custom.sh) file to your system folder in shared drive.
-Recalbox is not well supported because it seem to use inotify subsystem for handling file operations what is not supported on fuse filesystems.
-It is possible to mount remote shares, but Recalbox does not update the gamelists with these games.
-So the game lists are generated in the script instead of Recalbox itself.
+It will launch automatically at system boot.
+It should also install rclone config file in ./config/rclone folder in system folder.
+Thumbnail folders are mounting too.

 Thumbnail folders are mounted too.

 Raspberry Pi 4 version also supports zipped libraries for Atari 800, Amstrad CPC and ZX Spectrum.